Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 You can find luxury villa on the hills above the village with the amazing ocean views.There is also a 9 hole golf course on the hill.
 This area is also one of the best in Koh Samui for shopping.
 Bophut is great for families with children who want a laid-back and local vibe.

-Advantages: Charming Fisherman’s Village; Beautiful Beach; vibrant night markets; centrally located on the island, making it convenient for exploring the Big Buddha, Wat Plai Laem, and Chaweng Beach.
+Advantages: Charming Fisherman’s Village; Beautiful Beach; vibrant night markets; convenient for exploring the Big Buddha, Wat Plai Laem, and Chaweng Beach.

 Disadvantages: Limited nightlife; Less crowded but still popular; Limited shopping options;